Please send me information about this trip

 Day 1 - Cusco to Sacred Valley / Train to Aguas Calientes

-Guide arrives at your hotel after breakfast, with driver and private vehicle to accompany you to the Sacred Valley where you will hike until afternoon.
-You'll arrive in Ollantaytambo where you and the guide will board the afternoon/evening train to Aguas Calientes (the exact time of the train will depend on availability which we will determine later).
-In Aguas Calientes, you will check-in to your hotel then enjoy dinner in the town.
+8-8:30AM.
+Adios guide and driver pick you up from your hotel (or Airbnb in Cusco center) and accompany you to the Sacred Valley where you will hike until afternoon.
+Continue by van to the village of Ollantaytambo where you and the guide will board the afternoon/evening train to Aguas Calientes (the exact time of the train will depend on availability which we will determine later).
+Walk to your hotel in Aguas Calientes for checkin. (dine in Ollantaytambo or Aguas Calientes depending on the train you take)

 Day 2 - Machu Picchu / Return to Cusco

 After an early breakfast, the guide will accompany you on the shuttle bus to the opening of Machu Picchu for a private, guided tour. (about 2-3 hours) You can purchase fresh sandwiches at the open cafe near the park entry or pack snacks for lunch.
 Guide will accompany you on the shuttle bus back to Aguas Calientes, where you will retrieve your overnight bags and board the train to Ollantaytambo and finally arrive at your hotel in Cusco where you will be able to get dinner.

 Choose the hike that appeals to you: